Student Expenses in Tangier | Study Abroad in Morocco | IAU

 It is strongly recommended that students have access to enough funds to last the entire summer.
 They will need pocket money for lunches, weekend meals, bus fares, laundry, postage, theater, movies, and cafés.
-Although spending habits vary among students, plan on approximately $1,000 per summer term for these expenses.
 Dollar-Dirham exchange rates fluctuate and can be checked online.

 Bringing Money to Morocco